 There are many areas where documents can be drafted which provide some of the legal protections which do not exist as a matter of statute.
 These include

-Not only is there a lack of legal protection for your committed status, but also because sometimes outside family waits until your most vulnerable moments — a time of death or disability — to try and come in and upset the apple cart.
-There are nightmare stories of spouses being ejected from hospital bedsides on account of their not being “next of kin,” or of a long term spouse ejected from a family home because the law of intestacy provided for the home to go to someone other than the spouse.
-Death and disability are traumatic enough to endure, without the added nightmare of dealing with hostile or unjust legal battles.
+Not only is there a lack of legal protection for your spouse with regard to financial and property matters, but also because sometimes outside or estranged family waits until your most vulnerable moments — a time of death or disability — to try and come in and upset the apple cart.
+There are nightmare stories of spouses being ejected from hospital bedsides on account of their not being “next of kin.”
+A long term spouse ejected from a family home because the law of intestacy provided for the home to go to someone other than the spouse.
+Death and disability are traumatic enough to endure, without the added nightmare for your loved one of dealing with hostile or unjust legal battles.

 For more information or to schedule an appointment, call 803-414-0185 or fill out the form below:

 You are right to be concerned for the effect your divorce will have on your children.
 There is good news and bad news.
 First the good news.
 Children do not have to be traumatized by divorce.
 While changes in living circumstances can be stressful, what traumatizes children the most is parental conflict.
 It can actually be a relief to children when parents separate and they are no longer subjected to the stress and anxiety of daily parental conflict.
 Now for the bad news.
 Exposure to parental conflict has devastating effects on children.
 Parents who engage in high conflict litigation and who use their children as pawns in the divorce process do all kinds of emotional damage to their children.
 Mediation of child custody and parenting plans can stop this damaging conflict.
 Mediation helps parents get back on the same page as parents.